Hiraya Water Corporation: As Primewater

-PrimeWater was established on August 10, 2006.
+The company began as PrimeWater, established on August 10, 2006.
 In five years, it has expanded its reach to cover areas across the Philippines in Luzon, Visayas, and Mindanao.

 Water in the Philippines are supplied by water districts which are government-owned which often deals with funding issues.
 This led to them entering into public private partnerships to develop their water supply capabilities.
 Among these private firms is PrimeWater, which continued to expand in the 2010s by entering joint venture agreements (JVAs) with state-owned water districts.

 By 2021, PrimeWater controls 100 water districts out of the more than 500 districts in the Philippines according to the Local Water Utilities Administration (LWUA).

 In 2023, the Commission on Audit noted lapses on PrimeWater's JVAs with Dasmariñas, Silang, Tagaytay, Trece Martires, and Malaybalay water districts.

 In May 2025, the LWUA began investigating PrimeWater over its alleged poor services and high cost leading to an order by President Bongbong Marcos.
 The investigation also examined alleged conflicts of interest involving Mark Villar, who was a secretary of the Department of Public Works and Highways when PrimeWater's JVAs were significantly expanded in 2019 while LWUA was attached to the department.

+Sale to Lucio Co, rebrand as Hiraya Water Corporation

+In December 2025, the Villar group announced that that Crystal Bridges Holding Corporation of Lucio Co will acquire full ownership of PrimeWater.

+On June 10, 2026, the Securities and Exchange Commission approved the renaming of PrimeWater to Hiraya Water Corporation.
+Following the rebranding, the company transferred its corporate headquarters from Vista Campus in Ususan, Taguig, to Romualdez Street in Paco, Manila, sharing with Puregold, which is also owned by Lucio Co.